The Benefits of Bloom's Taxonomy

 Source: Information Technology University of Florida

-Bloom’s helps you write crystal-clear learning objectives.
-Instead of vague goals like “students will learn about basic data structures,” you can craft specific outcomes: “students will compare the efficiency of for sets vs. lists when processing large datasets.”
+Bloom’s helps you define crystal-clear learning objectives.
+Instead of vague goals like “students will learn about basic data structures,” craft specific outcomes: “students will compare the efficiency of for sets vs. lists when processing large datasets in Python.”
 This precision helps students understand expectations and makes assessment more straightforward.

 Organize your Learning

-Scaffolding learning reduces cognitive overwhelm while ensuring students develop prerequisite skills for complex analysis and creative work.
+Scaffold your learning!
+Reduce cognitive overwhelm and ensure that you develop prerequisite skills for complex analysis and creative work.

 Enhance Critical Thinking